Illuminati: Origins

 Massenhausen proved initially the most active in expanding the society.
 Significantly, while studying in Munich shortly after the formation of the order, he recruited Xavier von Zwack, a former pupil of Weishaupt, at the beginning of Zwack's significant administrative career.
 (At the time, he was in charge of the Bavarian National Lottery.)
 Massenhausen's enthusiasm soon became a liability in the eyes of Weishaupt, often resulting in attempts to recruit unsuitable candidates.
 Later, his erratic love-life made him neglectful, and as Weishaupt passed control of the Munich group to Zwack, it became clear that Massenhausen had misappropriated subscriptions and intercepted correspondence between Weishaupt and Zwack.
 In 1778, Massenhausen graduated and took a post outside Bavaria, taking no further interest in the order.
 At this time, the order had a nominal membership of twelve.

 With the departure of Massenhausen, Zwack immediately applied himself to recruiting more mature and important recruits.
 Most prized by Weishaupt was Hertel, a childhood friend and a canon of the Munich Frauenkirche.
-By the end of summer 1778 the order had 27 members (still counting Massenhausen) in 5 commands; Munich (Athens), Ingolstadt (Eleusis), Ravensberg (Sparta), Freysingen (Thebes), and Eichstaedt (Erzurum).
+By the end of summer 1778 the order had 27 members (still counting Massenhausen) in 5 commands; Munich (Athens), Ingolstadt (Eleusis), Ravensberg (Sparta), Freysingen (Thebes), and Eichstaedt.

 During this early period, the order had three grades of Novice, Minerval and Illuminated Minerval, of which only the Minerval grade involved a complicated ceremony.
 In this the candidate was given secret signs and a password.
 A system of mutual espionage kept Weishaupt informed of the activities and character of all his members, his favourites becoming members of the ruling council, or Areopagus.
 Some novices were permitted to recruit, becoming Insinuants.
 Christians of good character were actively sought, with Jews and pagans specifically excluded, along with women, monks and members of other secret societies.
 Favoured candidates were rich, docile, willing to learn and aged 18–30.